 - Use PowerPoint to help you make an argument, not to make your argument for you.
 Try using images--pictures, graphs, diagrams--rather than text to stimulate thinking.

-- Use Blackboard to spark debate.
+- Use Canvas to spark debate.
 Ask students to post comments and replies to a web-based discussion board; make specific reference to those exchanges in lecture.

 - Allow students to process information and ideas by using examples, developing analogies and metaphors, providing periodic summaries and frequent signposts, and taking pauses.